zoomzoom707/SlopTube/README.md

 Judgment as being slop is subjective but depends, to varying degree, on the following factors:
 * Heavy usage of AI generated images or videos.
 * Use of AI Voice generation for narration.
-* High levels of content output (e.g. 2+ hour videos uploaded every day or multiple times a day)
+* High levels of content output (e.g. 2+ hour videos uploaded daily or multiple times a day)
 * Highly repetitive, formulaic content (e.g. every 2nd video follows "X couldn't believe it when Y happened!")
 * Declaration that the content is AI generated
 * Absence of credible biographic information of the content creator. (e.g. someone produces 2 hours of content daily but is only known as WW2Stories7)

+Channels that represent edge cases or challenge categorization exist.
+These are currently not included, though they are very rare.
+In the 150 military related channels included in the list, there were only 2-3 channels that were debatable and subsequently not included.